Raku/doc/README.md

 You can then view the examples documentation by pointing your web browser at [http://localhost:3000](http://localhost:3000).

-You will need at least [Mojolicious](https://metacpan.org/pod/Mojolicious) installed and [Inline::Python](https://metacpan.org/pod/Inline::Python) is recommended to speed up the syntax highlighting phase.
+You will need at least [Mojolicious](https://metacpan.org/pod/Mojolicious) installed and you will need [nodejs](https://nodejs.org) to perform highlighting.

 --------